gh-andre/KeePassFont/README.md

 the KeePass encryption library, which implements encryption and other secure algorithms.

+If you extracted `KeePass.exe` from the downloaded package via Windows Explorer, the file will be marked as downloaded from the Internet and will have additional restrictions associated with it.
+Right-click on the file, navigate to the _Properties_ dialog and unlock the file at the bottom of the dialog.
+This step is not necessary if you extracted the content of the package via _7zip_.

+The application within the package is not digitally signed and will trigger a **Smart Screen** warning.
+Click _More info_ and then click the button to run the app anyway.
+This will only be required on the first run.

 Open the new KeePass application and test it based on your typical usage.

 Before installing a new version of KeePass, restore the original `KeePass.exe`